Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Methods

-since, as in \eqref{eq:diff}, we are predicting the difference between states $\hat{X}_{i+1}-\hat{X}_i$, rather than the absolute state itself.
-Here, $W_{\text{out}}\in\mathbb{R}^{d\times (dk+m)}$ is a trainable weight matrix.
-To further clarify this skip-connection architecture, as used in \ref{eq:H_NN}, \ref{eq:concatenation} and \ref{eq:linear_readout}, we provide the corresponding pseudocode in Algorithm~\ref{algorithm:adaptive_NVAR}.
+since, as in Equation~\eqref{eq:diff}, the model forecasts the difference between states $\hat{X}_{i+1}-\hat{X}_i$, rather than the absolute state.
+Here, the weight matrix $W_{\text{out}}\in\mathbb{R}^{d\times (dk+d_{\mathcal{NN},i})}$ is trainable.
+To further clarify this skip-connection architecture, the corresponding pseudocode is presented in Algorithm~\ref{algorithm:adaptive_NVAR}.